GSA/piv-guides/Template-2.md

 ## Bulleted and Numbered Lists

-To create bullet lists (i.e., unordered list), use spaces and an asterisk, as follows:
+To create bullet lists (i.e., unordered list), use spaces (not tabs) and an asterisk, as follows:

-  * Bullet 1 (Indent 2 spaces, plus an asterisk and 1 space.)
+  * Bullet 1 (Indent 2 spaces, enter an asterisk, and add 1 space.)
   * Bullet 2
-    * Sub-bullet 1 (Indent 4 spaces, plus an asterisk and 1 space.)
+    * Sub-bullet 1 (Indent 4 spaces, enter an asterisk, and add 1 space.)
     * Sub-bullet 2

   > **Note:** Markdown supports only **two** indention levels for bullet lists.

-To create a numbered list (i.e., ordered list), use spaces and numbers.
+To create a numbered list (i.e., ordered list), use spaces (not tabs) and numbers.
 The numbers will automatically increment for you when rendered.
 The first numbered list will render as "1, 2, 3," etc. Even though you need to type 1, 2, etc., for a numbered sub-item list, the sub-items will render as "i, ii, iii," etc.

-  1. Numbered item 1 (Indent 2 spaces, plus a number and 1 space.
+  1. Numbered item 1 (Indent 2 spaces, enter a number, and add 1 space.
 First-level numbered items will render as "1, 2, 3," etc.)
   2. Numbered item 2
-     1. Numbered sub-item 1 (Indent 6 spaces, plus a number and 1 space.
+     1. Numbered sub-item 1 (Indent 5 spaces, enter a number, and add 1 space.
 Second-level numbered items will render as "i, ii, iii," etc.)
      2. Numbered sub-item 2

   > **Note:** Markdown supports only **two** indention levels for numbered lists.